elementaryrock/SS-Lab/3.Banker's algorithm/explainer.md

-# 🏦 The Banker's Algorithm Explained - Like You're 5!
+# 🏦 The Banker's Algorithm Explained - Simple & Sweet!

 ## 🌟 The Story Behind the Code